-- Quarterly ONS UK output data is available to Q4 2020 for the UK and to Q2 2020 for London by sector. - Q3 and Q4 output for London tracks UK output trends. - Quarterly jobs data by sector available for London and the UK to Q4 2020. - Development of scenarios takes into account modelling of published and non-published external forecasts.
-For this iteration it pays particular attention to modelling of latest estimates by the Office for Budget Responsibility (OBR) which took account of the March 2021 Budget.
+- Quarterly ONS UK output data is available to Q1 2021 for the UK and to Q3 2020 for London by sector. - Q4 2020 and Q1 2021 output for London tracks UK output trends. - Quarterly jobs data by sector available for London and the UK to Q4 2020. - Development of scenarios takes into account modelling of published and non-published external forecasts.
+For this iteration it pays particular attention to modelling of latest estimates by the Office for Budget Responsibility (OBR) and the Bank of England (BoE) which took account of the March 2021 Budget.
 The modelling also builds on previous versions of GLAE scenarios. - Sector level modelling reflects the disproportionate sectoral effects of the crisis.
 It expects rapid growth in the sectors most affected, such as arts and hospitality while still not recovering to former levels until 2023 or later.
-The impact of Brexit will dampen growth in export-oriented finance and professional service sectors. - Q1 2021 output and jobs level for London tracks OBR estimated change for the UK. - The subsequent recovery glides towards the longer term paths (explained in earlier slides) expected for each London scenario.
+The impact of Brexit will dampen growth in export-oriented finance and professional service sectors. - The subsequent recovery glides towards the longer-term paths (explained in earlier slides) expected for each London scenario.